disclaimer

 • Sentencing

-How Long Does it Take For a Case to Go to Trial in Wisconsin?
+How Long Does it Take for a Case to Go to Trial in Wisconsin?

 What Happens When a Court Case Goes to Trial in Wisconsin?

-When a defendant pleads ‘not guilty,’ and the pre-trial stage does not conclude the trial, the case proceeds to trial.
-Criminal case trials begin with a process known as ‘Voire Dire,'’ which is the jury selection.
-The defendant’s attorney and the state attorney each present opening statements in the court.
-The opening statement is the foundation on which the attorneys build a case and set expectations for the trial.
-After the opening remarks, the defense and the prosecution both present witnesses to testify and examine.
+After the opening remarks, the defense and prosecution present witnesses to testify and be examined.
 Cross-examination will follow, and then the presentation of evidence.
 The closing statements form the final arguments from the defendant’s attorney and the state prosecutor.
 The judge will then charge the jury.
-For a defendant to be convicted, the jury must deliver a unanimous guilty verdict, after which the court will schedule a sentencing hearing.
-If the jury finds the defendant not guilty, the case has reached its end, and the defendant will be discharged and acquitted.
-If the jury does not reach a verdict, the court will declare a mistrial and schedule another trial.
+For a defendant to be convicted, the jury will need to deliver a unanimous guilty verdict, after which the court will schedule a sentencing hearing.
+If the jury finds the defendant not guilty, the case ends, and the defendant will be discharged and acquitted.
+The court will declare a mistrial and schedule another trial if the jury does not get a verdict.
 In a bench trial, only the judge determines innocence or guilt.

-Can you be Put on Trial Twice for the Same Crime in Wisconsin?
+Can You Be Put on Trial Twice for the Same Crime in Wisconsin?

 Additionally, if a case does not pose a risk of guilt or punishment, the Double Jeopardy clause is not applicable.

-How Do I Lookup a Criminal Court Case in Wisconsin?
+How Do I Look Up a Criminal Court Case in Wisconsin?

 Circuit Court Clerks are the custodians of court records; therefore, parties interested in looking up or obtaining copies of criminal court records in Wisconsin may contact the Clerk of Court in the county where the case was heard or is ongoing.
 Alternatively, interested parties may look up court records online through government websites such as Wisconsin Circuit Court Access (WCCA), Wisconsin Case Search, and third-party websites.